MicrosoftDocs/sdk-api/sdk-api-src/content/upnp/nf-upnp-iupnpservice-invokeaction.md

-#### - varInActionArgs [in]

-Specifies an array of input arguments to the method.
-If the action has no input arguments, this parameter must contain an empty array.

-The contents of this array are service-specific.

 #### - pvarOutActionArgs [in, out]

 On input, contains a reference to an empty array.
 On output, receives a reference to the array of output arguments.
 If the action has no output arguments, this parameter contains an empty array.